Renting your property out

 Set up a Private Residential Tenancy (PRT), using the Scottish Governement Model Agreement and Easy to Read Notes or the Scottish Government Online Tenancy Creation Tool.

-You also need to give them an Annual Landlord Gas Safety Certificate, Energy Performance Certificate (EPC) and electrical safety certificates.
+You also need to give your tenant an Annual Landlord Gas Safety Certificate, Energy Performance Certificate (EPC) and electrical safety certificates.
 Inform them of their Repairing Standard Rights.
-Tell them how to report repairs and emergencies - you could do this later but it helps to make them confident you are going to be a good landlord.
+Tell them how to report repairs and emergencies - you could do this later but it helps to ensure confidence you are going to be a responsible landlord.

-Inform your council of your tenant's details and moving in date.
-Let your tenant know the council have their details for council tax purposes.
-Let the tenants know what council tax band the property is so they can work out how much their bills will be.
+Inform your local council tax department of your tenant's details and moving in date, and let your tenant know the council have their details for council tax purposes.

 Move in day